1st Maine Cavalry Regiment: Frederick and South Mountain

 On the sabbath day, the troopers in Company G saw the Rebels occupying the advantageous positions in the gaps on South Mountain, blocking the National Pike and Old Sharpsburg Road.
 In the ensuing Battle of South Mountain, Burnside's two corps defeated Rebels under Longstreet and Hill at Turner's and Fox's Gaps respectively.
 The men in the company later told their brethren that they had "a fine view of the battle from afar off" acting efficiently as orderlies when required.
 Reno and IX Corps attacked Fox's Gap.
 With the Kanawha leading the way, it was a hard fight.
 Around 4:00 p.m., there was a slight wavering of the IX Corps lines, and Company G was detached from HQ escort and sent out to stop stragglers, which duty it performed till dark.
 In the meantime, around 5:00 p.m., Gen. Reno passed to the front and took command of IX Corps in person until the enemy was completely routed.
 At this point, roughly 7:50 p.m., dusk was approaching, and in the fading light, the general got too far forward and was mortally wounded and taken to the rear where he died ten minutes later at 8:00.
 Command of IX Corps fell to Cox, and Company G escorted the general's body back to Middletown that night, and the next day was detailed as orderlies and guard at Burnside's headquarters' train.

 As a result of Burnside's success, the ANV drew off of South Mountain to Sharpsburg.
 If McClellan had moved quickly, he might have caught Lee's army before it could concentrate.
 (Note: The AoP's casualties were 2,325 (443 killed, 1,807 wounded, and 75 missing) of 28,000 engaged (roughly 8%); The ANV lost 2,685 (325 killed, 1560 wounded, and 800 missing) of 18,000 (roughly 15%).)
 The AoP was buoyed by the victory where they ended "the tide of Rebel successes," Lee considered ending his invasion.
 However, McClellan's limited activity on Monday, September 15, doomed the U.S. garrison at Harpers Ferry, and gave Lee time to unite the rest of his army at Sharpsburg before the upcoming battle on Wednesday.

 During this time, the main body of the regiment was diligently applying itself to restoring order in Frederick.
-Meanwhile, on Monday and Tuesday, September 15-16, Company G remained on the other side of the Catoctin heights near Middletown providing sdecurity for Burnside’s Headquarters’ train.
+Meanwhile, on Monday and Tuesday, September 15–16, Company G remained on the other side of the Catoctin heights near Middletown providing security for Burnside's Headquarters' train.